howsoai/howso-docs/source/getting_started/intro.rst

     Avoid hallucinations with complete and accurate knowledge of uncertainties so you can deliver accountability and know when there is not enough information to make good decisions.

-- Remain robust to adversarial attacks that exploit AI in action and reliably detect them
+- Remain robust to adversarial attacks that exploit AI in action, and reliably detect them

     Howso outperforms other AI methdos and maintaining the integrity of your data and decisions, even after an attack.